-Liposuction is the removal of excess fat with a small, straw-like instrument called a cannula that is attached to a suction machine.
+Liposuction is the removal of excess fat with a small, straw-like instrument called cannula that is attached to a suction machine.
 The fat layer under the skin is converted to a network of tunnels, and the cannula is manipulated within the layers to remove unwanted fatty deposits, An elastic garment is then worn for compression and healing.
-The result is resculpting of bulging areas into more attractive contours.
+The result is to resculpt the bulging areas into more attractive contours.

 What are the main benefits of tumescent liposuction?

-- Tumescent liposuction is safer than techniques that require general anesthesia.
+- Tumescent liposuction is safer than other liposuction techniques due to decreased blood loss.

-- Tumescent liposuction allows the patient to return home the day of the procedure.
+- Tumescent liposuction allows the patient to return home the day of the procedure with minimum pain.

 - Tumescent liposuction lowers the cost of liposuction procedures by allowing them to be done in the doctor’s office.
-There is no additional charge for a surgi-center, hospital or anesthesiologist.
+Liposuction and fat transfer are more affordable for every single patient because of the technique.